Anti-symplectic involution and Floer cohomology: -relative spin structure and orientation

 \subsection{Review of relative spin structure and orientation}

 It is known that the moduli space of pseudo-holomorphic discs with Lagrangian boundary condition is not always orientable.
-To discuss orientability and orientation of the moduli space, we first recall the notion of relative spin structure and its stable conjugacy class introduced in \cite{fooobook} and also briefly review how the stable conjugacy class of relative spin structure determines an orientation of the moduli space of pseudo-holomorphic discs with Lagrangian boundary condition.
-See Section 8.1 \cite{fooobook} for more details.
-See also V.de Silva's work \cite{Si}.
+To discuss orientability and orientation of the moduli space, we first recall the notion of relative spin structure and its stable conjugacy class introduced in \cite{fooobook2} and also briefly review how the stable conjugacy class of relative spin structure determines an orientation of the moduli space of pseudo-holomorphic discs with Lagrangian boundary condition.
+See Section 8.1 \cite{fooobook2} for more details.
+See also V. de Silva's work \cite{Si}. \begin{defn} An oriented Lagrangian submanifold $L$ of $M$ is called {\it relatively spin} if there exists a class $st \in H^2(M;\Z_2)$ such that $st\vert _L = w_2(TL)$.